Jufg/Chat-App-ETH/docs/papers/Ethereum Chat-App-English.md

 here (cf. [chapter 3.2.3](#323-Data-storage-and-processing---Firebase)).
 Since it was now possible with the new database system to assign messages to the sender and recipient, a list of users could be programmed in this version of the application.
 This was done in the same way as in _Figure 10_ and allows the user to open or start a chat with another user.
-It was now possible not only to display the messages of the two users in a chat, but in the chat they could also be displayed according to recipient and sender.
+It was now possible not only to display the messages of the two users in a chat, but in the chat, they could also be displayed according to recipient and sender.

 Since the user should also be able to connect settings of his login data and later also a wallet to the application, the